blobaa/bba-did-method-specification/docs/markdown/spec.md

 #### DID Document Template

  The difference between a resolved DID Document and the DID Document Template stored with a storage mechanism is the associated DID.
 The DDOT does not hold any DID informations about the associated DID.
-As an example a valid DID Document Template is shown below:
+As an example, a valid DID Document Template is shown below:
 ````
 {
     "@context": [